Farzana-Siraj/Python_Backend_Developer_4_Years/SQL/SQL.md

 - To handle optional fields
 - To avoid NULL results in calculations
 - To prevent NULL values from breaking string concatenation

+### UNION

+**UNION** is used to combine results from two SELECT queries and remove duplicate rows.
+**Syntax:**
+SELECT column1, column2 FROM table1
+UNION
+SELECT column1, column2 FROM table2;

+**Rules:**

+- Both queries must return same number of columns
+- Data types must be compatible

+#### UNION ALL

+- UNION ALL keeps duplicates (faster)

+### MINUS (also called EXCEPT in some SQL systems)

+**MINUS** returns rows that exist in the first query but NOT in the second.

+**Syntax (Oracle, PostgreSQL uses EXCEPT):**

+SELECT column FROM table1
+MINUS
+SELECT column FROM table2;

+### INTERSECT

+**INTERSECT** returns only the rows that are common in the results of two SELECT queries. it returns the rows that appear in both SELECT queries, removing duplicates.
+It is used to find common records between datasets.

+**In other words:**
+INTERSECT = common rows between two result sets (like logical AND)

+**Requirements:**
+- Both queries must return the same number of columns
+- Data types must be compatible
+- Removes duplicate rows

+**Syntax**
+SELECT column1, column2 FROM table1
+INTERSECT
+SELECT column1, column2 FROM table2;

+### ALIAS

+An alias is a temporary name given to a table or column to make SQL queries shorter and easier to read.
+Aliases exist only during the query execution — they do NOT change actual table/column names in the database.

+#### 1. Column Alias

+Used to rename a column in the output.

+#### 2. Table Alias

+Used to give a short name to a table — very helpful in JOINs.

+#### Why use aliases?

+- Make queries shorter
+- Make JOINs cleaner
+- Avoid confusion when column names are same in multiple tables
+- Needed in self joins